akoll/scanta/README.md

 * Getting information about the scene, e.g., the number of active entities
 * Deferring a critical operation to the end of the frame

 These operations are exposed to the systems via a runtime _manager_.
-To access it, the system must return a callable object (typically a lambda) which is immediately called by the runtime with the manager passed in:
+To access it, the system must return a callable object (typically a lambda) which is immediately called by the scheduler with the manager passed in:
 ```cpp
 auto corpse_remover(ECS::Entity entity, const Hitpoints& hp) const {
   return [&](auto& manager) {